hamler-lang/hamler/README.md

 ## Functions

-A function is an arrow between types.
+A function is a mapping from values of one type to values of another type.

 ### Function Definition